gumball09/rate-repository-app/README.md

 - Add new blog

 ### Setup:
+1. Set up Expo
+2.
 - Clone this repo
 - Run `npm install` or `yarn install` to download the required modules
 - Run `npm start` or `yarn start` to run the application

-* Make sure that the back-end is also running so that data can be fetched
+_Make sure that the back-end is also running so that data can be fetched_